-Students with a valid student status can obtain a "confirmation of studies" slip from the Student Services Center.
+Students with a valid student status can obtain a "confirmation of studies" letter from the Student Services Center.
 It is always given only for the duration of the currently ongoing semester.
+Please note that only students who do not owe money to AAU may receive a confirmation of studies document.